-OCJ is recruiting for our inaugural Chief Financial Officer who will bring vision and strategic leadership to shaping early stage organizational development.
-The position is a full-time exempt role and reports to the Executive Director.
+OCJ is seeking a Policy Researcher/Analyst who will bring vision and strategic thought partnership to help shape early-stage organizational development.
+The position is a full-time exempt role and reports to the Policy Director.

 Duties and responsibilities will include:

 - Support OCJ’s policy work as policy lead for key consumer justice topics

 View the complete job description and application process.
 Initial review of applications will take place on August 12, 2022.

 OCJ sits at the intersection of law, policy, coalition and community advocates, and Oregon consumers, with a particular commitment to those consumers and communities most harmed by predatory and fraudulent practices.
 All roles at OCJ will require: a willingness to share power, collaboration and teamwork, empathy, radical listening, adaptive communications skills, openness to learning and failure and growth, a capacity to embrace discomfort and resolve conflicts, racial awareness and experience recognizing intersectionality and identity, and personal reflection.
 All employees at OCJ will be asked to participate in ongoing work to develop strong internal and external systems that support movement towards equity and justice.